RummelF/CurveClaw/README.md

 ```
 uv run --with ./curveclaw/dist/curveclaw-x.y.z-py3-none-any.whl --no-project --python 3.w -m curveclaw
 ```
-In the above remember to replace x.y.z with your CurveClaw distribution version and w with your Python3 version.
+In the above remember to replace *x.y.z* with your CurveClaw distribution version and *w* with your Python3 version.

-Development is still ongoing and so far has only been tested on Windows OS and mac OS.
+Development is still ongoing and so far has only been tested on Windows OS and Mac OS.

 ## USAGE DIRECTIVES FOR COMMON USE-CASES